Security Token Offerings (STOs) are a novel method of raising capital in the cryptocurrency world, offering regulated and asset-backed securities.

 1. Legal Compliance: Ensuring adherence to all relevant rules to protect both investors and issuers.

-2. Asset Tokenization: Changing real assets into digital tokens to increase liquidity and allow fractional ownership.
+2. Asset Tokenization: Changing tangible assets into digital tokens to increase liquidity and allow fractional ownership.

 3. Platform Selection: Choosing a secure and well-known issuance platform, considering factors like security features, scalability, and market reputation.